Planning & Construction

 Since 1999, Hudson River Park has channeled over $350 million in public funding into rebuilding the piers, bulkheads, and land areas that comprise the Park, such that at the close of 2011, the Park was 70 percent complete.

 To see the full vision for the Park realized, several capital construction projects remain.
-In an era of limited government resources, the Trust is working closely with Friends of Hudson River Park on a number of these initiatives to supplement available public funding and complete the Park faster.
+In an era of limited government resources, the Trust is working closely with Hudson River Park Friends on a number of these initiatives to supplement available public funding and complete the Park faster.
 Here are a few examples of projects currently on our plate.